cloudflare/cloudflare-docs/content/support/SSL TLS/FAQ and Reference/SSL FAQ.md

 ___

-## Redsys doesn't seem to be working with my Let's Encrypt Certificiate?
+## Redsys doesn't seem to be working with my Let's Encrypt Certificate?

 The Let's Encrypt Certificate Authority and SNI are not currently supported by Redsys.